bttmly/perturb/README.md

 `npm i perturb`

 ## About
-`perturb` is a mutation testing framework for JavaScript projects, helping you ensure the quality of your tests.
+`perturb` is a mutation testing framework for JavaScript projects.
+It helps determine the quality of unit tests.

 "Mutation testing is used to design new software tests and evaluate the quality of existing software tests.
 Mutation testing involves modifying a program in small ways."